-- S 3(4) of PAJA states that the requirements in s 3(2) of PAJA may be departed from only if reasonable and justifiable.
-This is determined by taking all relevant factors into account, which include: - The objects of the empowering provision - The nature and purpose of and need for the action - The likely effect of the administrative action - The urgency of the matter - The need to promote efficient administration and good governance. (s 3(4)(b))
+Section 3(4) of PAJA states that the requirements in s 3(2) of PAJA may be departed from only if reasonable and justifiable.
+This is determined by taking all the relevant factors into account, which include:

-Section 3(5) of PAJA states that the administrator may also follow a different but fair procedure if the empowering provision authorises this
+- the objects of the empowering provision - the nature and purpose of and need for the action - the likely effect of the administrative action

-- African Silver (Pty) Ltd has not had procedurally fair treatment in terms of PAJA because, inter alia, - African Silver (Pty) Ltd was not given an opportunity to make representations; and was not given reasons for the administrative action.
-S 3(4) and S 3(5) of PAJA do not seem to be relevant for present purposes. - 3.3 Suppose the reasons given for the refusal of African Silver (Pty) Ltd's application are that it is not a BEE compliant company.
-Discuss whether this would be considered "adequate" reasons.
+- the urgency of the matter - the need to promote efficient administration and good governance. (s 3(4)(b))

-- There must be a link between the administrative action and the reasons given. - The reasons must "suit" the administrative action. - In Nomala v Permanent Secretary, Department of Welfare 2001 8 BCLR 844 (E) the court found that the reasons given must be sufficient information for any disappointed applicant to prepare an appeal (the ticking of boxes in this instance disclose nothing of the reasoning process) - In Minister of Environmental Affairs and Tourism v Phambili Fisheries (Pty) Ltd; Minister of Environmental Affairs and Tourism v Bato Star Fishing (Pty) Ltd [2003] 2 All Sa 616 (SCA) the court held that "it is apparent that reasons are not really reasons unless they are properly informative.
-They must explain why action was taken or not taken, otherwise they are better described as findings or other information. - Application from the student: can argue whichever way.
-Can refer to Ansett Transport Industries (Operations) Pty Ltd v Wraith (1983) 48 ALR 500 where the court found that the applicant must understand the reasons given. - 3.4 Explain in what circumstances a departure from the requirement to furnish written reasons might have been applicable.
-In your answer you should refer to the relevant provisions in PAJA.
+Section 3(5) of PAJA states that the administrator may also follow a different but fair procedure if the empowering provision authorises it.

-- Section 5(4) of PAJA requires that any departure must be reasonable and justifiable in the circumstances. - Administrator must inform the applicant of the departure.
+African Silver (Pty) Ltd did not receive procedurally fair treatment in terms of PAJA because, inter alia, it was not given an opportunity to make representations, and was not given reasons for the administrative action.
+Sections 3(4) and 3(5) of PAJA do not seem to be relevant for present purposes.

-- This section is a limitation on the right to be given written reasons.
-This limitation must therefore be in accord with section 36 of the Constitution. - To determine whether this departure is reasonable and justifiable, the administrator must take certain factors into account - These factors are set out in section 5(4)(b):
+- 3.3 Suppose the reasons given for the refusal of African Silver (Pty) Ltd's application are that it is not a BEE compliant company.
+Discuss whether this may be considered "adequate" reasons.
+(5) - There must be a link between the administrative action and the reasons given. - The reasons must "suit" the administrative action. - In Nomala v Permanent Secretary, Department of Welfare 2001 8 BCLR 844 (E), the court found that the reasons given must be sufficient information for any disappointed applicant to prepare an appeal (the ticking of boxes in this instance disclose nothing of the reasoning process). - In Minister of Environmental Affairs and Tourism v Phambili Fisheries (Pty) Ltd; Minister of Environmental Affairs and Tourism v Bato Star Fishing (Pty) Ltd [2003] 2 All Sa 616 (SCA) the court held that "it is apparent that reasons are not really reasons unless they are properly informative".
+They must explain why action was taken or not taken, otherwise they are better described as findings or other information. - Application: Students could have argued whichever way and could have referred to Ansett Transport Industries (Operations) Pty Ltd v Wraith (1983) 48 ALR 500 where the court found that the applicant must understand the reasons given. - 3.4 Explain in what circumstances a departure from the requirement to furnish written reasons might have been applicable.
+In your answer, you should refer to the relevant provisions in PAJA.
+(5) - Section 5(4) of PAJA requires that any departure must be reasonable and justifiable in the circumstances. - The administrator must inform the applicant of the departure. - This section is a limitation on the right to be given written reasons.
+This limitation must therefore be in accordance with section 36 of the Constitution. - To determine whether this departure is reasonable and justifiable, the administrator must take the following factors (as set out in s 5(4)(b)) into account: